Climate change in New Zealand: Zero Carbon Act

 In 2019, the Labour led coalition introduced the Climate Change Response (Zero Carbon) Amendment Act which sets a target of net zero carbon emissions (except biogenic methane) for New Zealand by 2050.
 The Bill passed into law in November 2019 with almost unanimous support.
 It establishes an independent Climate Change Commission to advise the Government of the day on emissions reduction pathways, progress towards targets and develop regular five-year emission budgets.
 The act sets a separate target for methane gas emissions which mostly come from the agricultural sector – requiring a 10% reduction in biological methane by 2030 and a provisional reduction between 24%–47% by 2050.

 The National Party said that they opposed the 24–47 per cent methane reduction target and that they would remove the methane target when they next form a government.

 Greenpeace New Zealand executive director, Russel Norman criticised the bill because the targets are voluntary and have no enforcement mechanisms.
 He says: “What we’ve got here is a reasonably ambitious piece of legislation that’s then had the teeth ripped out of it.
 There’s bark, but there’s no bite."

-Independent scientific analysis by Climate Action Tracker notes that "The Bill does not introduce any policies to actually cut emissions".
-It also rates New Zealand's emissions targets as "insufficient" meaning that our goals are not "consistent with holding warming below 2C, let alone with the Paris Agreement's stronger 1.5C limit".
-This is the sixth time in a row that New Zealand's response to the climate crisis has been ranked as "insufficient".
+In December 2020, independent scientific analysis by Climate Action Tracker stated that "The Bill does not introduce any policies to actually cut emissions".
+It also rated New Zealand's emissions targets as "insufficient" meaning that the goals were not "consistent with holding warming below 2C, let alone with the Paris Agreement's stronger 1.5C limit".
+That was the sixth time in a row that New Zealand's responses had been ranked as "insufficient".